OneKeyHQ/documents/docs/Extension/02-API Reference/signing-data.md

 This early version of the spec lacked some later security improvements, and should generally be neglected in favor of [signTypedData_v3](#sign-typed-data-v3).

-Also known as `signTypedData`, originally premiered October 2017 in [this blog post](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290), this method was the original state-channel-centric signing method.

 The `signTypedData` family has a few major design considerations:

 - Cheap to verify on chain